Divorce & Separation

 Divorce during COVID19

-Despite the challenges of lockdown, many people still wish to look to the future and progress with a divorce.
-The Silk Family Law team has been working with clients throughout the pandemic.
+Despite the challenges of the pandemic, many people still wish to look to the future and progress with a divorce.
+The Silk Family Law team has been working with clients throughout 2020 and 2021.
 We will continue to do so, providing a bespoke service for each client with advice that takes into account the current and changing situation.

 What are the grounds for divorce?